scala-steward/skuber-1/README.md

 ![Latest Release](https://img.shields.io/badge/Latest%20Release-3.1.0-red.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/doriordan/skuber/blob/master/LICENSE.txt)

+*Announcement* Looking to build a Kubernetes-native operator or controller in Scala?
+The new [skuber-operator](https://github.com/doriordan/skuber-operator) project builds on Skuber to offer a fully-featured Operator SDK similiar to those offered in other languages.

 # Skuber

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
 It provides a fully featured, high-level and strongly typed Scala API for managing Kubernetes cluster resources (such as Pods, Services, Deployments, StatefulSets, Ingresses, Roles etc.) via the Kubernetes REST API server.